-Half-day (4 hours) and full-day (6 or 8 hours) snowshoe tours can accommodate any skill or activity level from beginners to experienced snowshoers looking for a customized and unparalleled experience through rolling hills and snow-covered forested groves at the base of the Teton Mountain Range.
+Half-day (4 hours) snowshoe tours can accommodate any skill or activity level from beginners to experienced snowshoers looking for a customized and unparalleled experience through rolling hills and snow-covered forested groves at the base of the Teton Mountain Range.
 Snowshoes, other equipment and snacks are provided.
 Full-day tours also include a field lunch complete with hot drinks.
 The size of the group is kept to a maximum of seven people per guide.

 Cross-Country Ski Tours

-Explore Grand Teton National Park’s phenomenal Nordic trails with a full-day (6 hours) cross-country skiing tour.
-Your expedition begins at 9 a.m. in the town of Jackson, where you’ll meet your guide and get fitted for Nordic boots, skis and poles at a local ski shop.
+Explore Grand Teton National Park’s phenomenal Nordic trails with a half-day(4 hours, morning or afternoon) tour.
+Your expedition begins in the town of Jackson, where you’ll meet your guide and get fitted for Nordic boots, skis and poles at a local ski shop.
 Then you’ll climb aboard one of EcoTour’s modern and fully-outfitted safari vehicles to head into the park to one of the top cross-country skiing destinations.

 Your guide will help you identify animal signs and tracks, teaching you about the winter ecology and snow science that are unique to the Greater Yellowstone Ecosystem.
-At midday, your naturalist will build a snow table and benches, inviting you to a one-of-a-kind dining experience for lunch.
 A cup of hot tea or cocoa will be offered in the field, too.

 While this memorable tour is designed to move at a moderate pace to reach the depths of the park, your guide has a passion for making this day unique, catering to your needs and interests.
 Group sizes are kept to a maximum of seven guests per guide.